Sexting: Relationships

 Sexting is a prevalent and normalized practice among youth in many western, liberal democracies.
 Many couples engage in sexting.
 In a 2011 study, 54% of the sample had sent explicit pictures or videos to their partners at least once, and one third of their sample had engaged in such activities occasionally.

 In areas where gender roles traditionally expect men to initiate sexual encounters, sexting is used by women to offer nude images to male partners, allowing women greater latitude to instigate sex.

 Mass media does not encourage teen or underage sexting, because of the child pornography laws they could violate.
 However, a recent study found young women are significantly more likely than young men to be pressured into sending a nude photo, by their partner.

 In 2013, it was found that sexting is often used to enhance the relationship and sexual satisfaction in a romantic partnership.
 Sexting thus can be considered a "behaviour that ties into sexuality and the subsequent level of relationship satisfaction experienced by both partners".
 Based on the interviews conducted by Albury and Crawford, they discovered that sexting is commonly used in positive aspects.
 According to Albury and Crawford, sexting was not only an activity occurring in the context of flirtation or sexual relationships, but also between friends, as a joke or during a moment of bonding."

 Reportedly, hedonism played a role in motivating sexting, and the length of relationship was negatively correlated with sexting behaviors.
-The study had a small sample size, so more research needs to be done surrounding sexting and motivation, but it is clear that sexting is a phenomenon that is not constrained to simply unattached individuals looking for fun; it is used by those in intimate relationships to increase feelings of intimacy and closeness one's partner.
+The study had a small sample size, so more research needs to be done surrounding sexting and motivation, but it is clear that sexting is a phenomenon that is not constrained to simply unattached individuals looking for fun; it is used by those in intimate relationships to increase feelings of intimacy and closeness to one's partner.
 For teens, sexting can also act as a prelude (or in lieu of) sexual activity, as an experimental phase for those who are yet to be sexually active, and for those who are hoping to start a relationship with someone.
 In a 2013 study conducted by Drouin et al., it was found that sexting is also associated with attachment styles, as those with attachment avoidance are more likely to engage in sexting behaviours (just as these individuals are also more likely to engage in casual sex).
 Thus, instead of increasing intimacy in these types of relationships, sexting may act as a buffer for physical intimacy.